Wellesley College 2015 Beckman Scholars Application

-Sophomores and juniors are encouraged to apply for the 2013 Beckman Scholars program.
-The Beckman Scholars program is designed to enhance research opportunities for students who have demonstrated a strong background in their science courses and show exceptional promise for independent research.
+Sophomores and juniors are encouraged to apply for the 2015 Beckman Scholars program.
+The Beckman Scholars program is designed to enhance research opportunities for students who have demonstrated an outstanding performance in their science courses and show exceptional promise for independent research.

-A student chosen as a Beckman Scholar in 2013 will receive stipends ($6,000/summer) to perform ten weeks of research at Wellesley during Summer 2013 and Summer 2014.
-The Scholar will also receive a stipend ($4,000/academic year) to perform research during the 2013-2014 academic year.
+A student chosen as a Beckman Scholar in 2015 will receive stipends ($6,000/summer) to perform ten weeks of research at Wellesley during Summer 2015 and Summer 2016.
+The Scholar will also receive a stipend ($4,000/academic year) to perform research during the 2015-2016 academic year.
 In addition to working in the lab during these times, Scholars will be expected to complete the honors thesis program and present their findings in presentations on and off-campus.
+Students will also be expected to attend the Beckman Scholars Symposium in Irvine, CA during each of the two summers.
 To support these expectations, Scholars will receive funding for research supplies and for travel to present their work at national research conferences.
 Please note that the Beckman Foundation requires that all scholars must be citizens or permanent residents of the United States or its possessions.

 Beckman Scholars must work in the research lab of one of the following faculty research mentors: Chris Arumainayagam (chemistry), Barbara Beltz (neuroscience), Dora Carrico-Moniz (chemistry), Bevil Conway (neuroscience), David Ellerby (biological sciences), Don Elmore (chemistry), Nolan Flynn (chemistry), Andrea Sequeira (biological sciences), Yui Suzuki (biological sciences), Marc Tetel (neuroscience).